Skip to content

 Design Agencies

-Built the foundation: craft, visual design, and quality standards.
-Led web departments at two agencies, shipping brand and digital work for clients where the bar was set by the craft itself.
+Built the foundation: visual craft, front-end, quality standards.
+Ran the web side at two agencies, shipping brand and product work for clients.

 02